john-cd/rust_howto/bk/src/categories/text-processing/other_strings.md

 ## `CString` and `CStr` {#cstring}

+C strings are different from Rust strings:

+- Rust strings are UTF-8, but C strings may use other encodings.
+- Their character sizes may be different.
+- C strings are nul-terminated, i.e., they have a \0 character at the end.
+- C strings cannot have nul characters in the middle.

+Use `CString` and `CStr` when you need to convert Rust UTF-8 strings to and from C-style strings.
+Their primary use case is **FFI**, Foreign Function Interface, the mechanism by which Rust interacts with code written in other languages with a C ABI, like C and Python.

-`std::ffi::CString` represents an owned, C-compatible, nul-terminated string with no nul bytes in the middle.
+[`std::ffi::CString`](https://doc.rust-lang.org/std/ffi/struct.CString.html) represents an owned, C-compatible, nul-terminated string with no nul bytes in the middle.
 A `CString` can be created from either a byte slice or a byte vector, or anything that implements `Into<Vec<u8>>` (for example, you can build a `CString` straight out of a `String` or a `&str`, since both implement that trait).

 `std::ffi::CStr` represents a borrowed reference to a nul-terminated array of bytes.
 It can be constructed safely from a `&[u8]` slice, or unsafely from a raw `*const c_char`.
 It can be expressed as a literal in the form `c"Hello world"`.
-Note that this structure does not have a guaranteed layout (the repr(transparent) notwithstanding) and should not be placed in the signatures of FFI functions.
+Note that this structure does not have a guaranteed layout (the `repr(transparent)` notwithstanding) and should not be directly placed in the signatures of FFI functions.
 Instead, safe wrappers of FFI functions may leverage `CStr::as_ptr` and the unsafe `CStr::from_ptr` constructor to provide a safe interface to other consumers.

-`&CStr` is to `CString` as &str is to String: the former in each pair are borrowed references; the latter are owned strings.
+`&CStr` is to `CString` as `&str` is to `String`: the former in each pair are borrowed references; the latter are owned strings.

-The primary use case for these kinds of strings is interoperating with C-like code.

 ```rust,editable
 {{#include ../../../crates/cats/text_processing/tests/other_strings/cstring.rs:example}}